Gerhard-Schalk/Campus02_Security/Lab_09_TLS_AWS/AWS IoT Basic Example.md

 ```

 To view the key's details, you can use the following OpenSSL command:
+<b>Note:</b> aws_demo_device.key contains the private and the public key.
+Do not share this file!
+The public key is shared as certificate.
 ```
 openssl rsa -in aws_demo_device.key -noout -text
 ```